box/developer.box.com/content/guides/tooling/cli/jwt-cli.md

    (with JWT)** > name the application > **Create App**

 <Message warning>
-  Server Authentication (with JWT) is the only authentication method currently supported by the Box CLI and always requires Admin authorization before use.
+  Server Authentication (with JWT) always requires Admin authorization before use.
 </Message>

 ## Configure the application